About How The LIT Was Produced

 through the writers of God's Word writing about Abel.

-which precedes or follows." - Dr. Bullinger, E. W. Figures Of Speech Used In The Bible -
+order to complete the sense." - Dr. Bullinger, E. W. Figures Of Speech Used In The Bible -

 Explained And Illustrated.
 Grand Rapids, Baker